madhubajpai/SoliditySamples/README.md

-# Solidity Samples Smart Contract
+# Solidity Sample Smart Contracts
 Solidity sample smart contracts

 These samples have been tested with Solidity compiler version 0.7.1.